wpggles/pafish4vs/README.md

 English:

-1. Pafish4vs is based on [Pafish]( https://github.com/a0rtega/pafish) , you can use VS (VC) compiled for the X86 and X64 versions .
+1. Pafish4vs is based on [Pafish]( https://github.com/a0rtega/pafish) , You are able to utilize VS (VC) to compile for version X64 and X86.
-2. Basically do not do functional modifications , just do some changes to be compatible with VS(VC) .
+2. Modification for VS(VC) is only for compatibility.
+Main functionalities are almost not modified.
 3. Add compiler version to console output .
-4. More information about pafish via : https://github.com/a0rtega/pafish .
+4. Please access https://github.com/a0rtega/pafish for more information about Pafish.

 中文：